 Looks like your project is off to a good start and keep up the good work.

 Lets talk about food production during some kind of long term SHTF situation.
 Whether its nuclear war, some kind of new disease, climate change,,,,, combination of several things, there might come a point in time when you have to grow your own food.
 So what kind of seeds should you stockpile for some kind of long term SHTF situation?
 Lets break it down to 3 categories – short term storage, mid term storage, long term storage.

 Short term storage foods – these are the foods that need to be eaten within a few days to a couple of weeks of being harvested.
-This is going to include most of your leafy greens, radishes, cucumbers, broccoli, spinach, summer squash and zucchini.
+This is going to include most of your leafy greens, radishes, cucumbers, broccoli, spinach.

 It looks like the drought of 2010 killed off some of my young peach trees, so those will have to be replaced.
 Currently I have 1 nice sized plum tree, and 3 or 4 peach trees.
 At least 2 of the peach trees will have to be replaced.
 Instead of replanting both peach trees, I’am probably going to plant 1 more plum tree.
 That will give my 2 plum trees and maybe 4 peach trees.